FaustoLira/Inside-Airbnb-Toronto/README.md

 - Implementation of filter panel for a dynamic presentaion.
 - Successfuly implemented DAX for measures and table creation.

-## Documentation

-You can see the project documentation here.

 ## Impact

 Identified a potential 25% increase in rental prices, offering strategic recommendations on optimal